Russia expels Italian diplomat, calls in envoy | Law-Order

 Russia expelled an Italian diplomat on Monday and called in Italy's ambassador to its foreign ministry over what it said was a groundless move by Rome to expel two Russian diplomats last month.

+The expulsion of only one diplomat - Italy's deputy naval attaché - may signal a desire by Moscow not to retaliate aggressively against a nation with which Russia traditionally has had warmer ties than with many other Western countries.
+The Italian foreign ministry said the Russian move was unfounded and unjust.

-Italy expelled two Russian diplomats after police said they had caught an Italian navy captain passing secret documents to a Russian military official in return for money.
+Italian police said in March they had caught an Italian navy captain passing secret documents to a Russian military official in return for money.
+The incident was the latest in a series of spying accusations in recent months against Russians in European countries.

+Several former Soviet bloc countries have announced this month that they were expelling Russian diplomats, prompting Moscow to retaliate.
+Moscow's biggest diplomatic row right now is with the Czech Republic, which expelled 18 Russian diplomats and ordered Russia to remove most of its remaining diplomatic staff from Prague.

+Prague accuses Russian intelligence of being behind a deadly blast at an ammunition depot in 2014.
+Moscow has dismissed the accusations as absurd.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)